scokobro/professional-identity/profIdent-draft1.md

 ## Broadcasting: Legal Reform ##

 Kaye suggested that one of the root problems impinging on the freedom of television news broadcasting in Japan is the structure of regulation embedded in the Broadcast Law and the _Denpa-hō_.
-It is worth looking at how this structure developed and why it poses the potential 'pressure point' Kaye points to.
+It is worth looking briefly at how this structure developed and why it poses the potential 'pressure point' Kaye points to.

+_Hōsō Repōt_ 263 and 264

+### Establishment and initial interpretations
+The debates leading to the passing of the Broadcast Law, and the two other laws which made up the three pillars of broadcasting regulation, have been well documented elsewhere. [ REFME ]{.adm} This brief section focusses on how the interpretation of those parts of these regulations that can be seen to have the potential usefulness for a government bent on exerting influence over the press.

+Until ????, Ministry of Posts and Telecommunications officials were explicit in their view of the potential for the relevant section of the Broadcast Law (Article 4 - CHECK ) to act as the basis for government action against broadcasters whose output seemed to be in breach of the stipulated standards.
+It was practically impossible.

+This interpretation changed when...

+### Takaichi Sanae

 ## Non-company journalistic groups

+There are a number of bodies already established in Japan which could theoretically act as a focus for concerted action.
+However, to abuse Andy Tanenbaum's famous dictum - 'The nice thing about standards is that you have so many to choose from' - the problem may be that the 'ethical and professional body' is ultimately _too_ fragmented for any one body to gather a critical mass of journalists which can be agreed on as forming a representative understanding of the journalistic profession.

 ### JNPEA - Nihon Shimbun Kyōkai {-}

 Primarily an industry group.
 Focussed largely on promoting the business interests of newspaper publishers; encouraging readership, surveying the effectiveness of advertising, monitoring copyright, and lobbying for continuation of legal privileges.
 It also issues the _Shimbun Rinri Koryo_ 新聞倫理綱領;

-### Japan Congress of Journalists(JCJ){-}
+### Japan Congress of Journalists(JCJ) {-}

-(Nihon Jānarisuto Kaigi)
+_Nihon Jānarisuto Kaigi_

 Formed in 1955, currently claims a membership of 800.

 Unlikely to be able to perform a uniting role as the focus of it's activity seems to be political rather than journalistic.
 This is --- however just the causes they choose might seem to be --- likely to alienate journalists who see themselves as being first and foremost 'objective' observers of, and reporters on society.

+### Jiyū Hōdō Kyōkai  {-}
+[FPAJ](http://fpaj.jp) Free Press Association of Japan

 ### Japan P.E.N.
 Club {-}